cgnkev/kettle/README.md

 Kettle is an extension for the code editor Brackets that adds automatic compilation of CoffeeScript files upon saving.
 It is a fork of another [auto-compiler](https://github.com/jdiehl/brackets-less-autocompile/).
-It also supports `coffeescriptimproved` mode defined in the [giovannicalo's](https://github.com/giovannicalo) CoffeeScript [extension](https://github.com/giovannicalo/brackets-coffeescript).
+It also supports `coffeescriptimproved` mode defined in [giovannicalo's](https://github.com/giovannicalo) CoffeeScript [extension](https://github.com/giovannicalo/brackets-coffeescript).